BIRDS AS ART 2nd International Bird Photography Competition Rules

 - As the judging will be blind, this contest is open to all photographers, amateurs and professionals alike.
 Period.
-The winning images will be published in a special edition Nature Photographer magazine iPad app and in a BIRDS AS ART Bulletin.
-The eleven category winning images (which will include the Grand Prize winner) will be published in a print edition of Nature Photographer magazine.
+The grand prize winner along with the winning images in each category will be published in a print edition of Nature Photographer magazine.

 Failure to follow any contest provisions or rules will result in disqualification.

-- The five judge panel is made up of Darrell Gulin, Arthur Morris, Chris van Rooyen, Andy Rouse, and Julie Zickefoose.
+- The six judge panel is made up of Arthur Morris, Mary Ann McDonald, Micheal Frye, Sandesh Kadur, Scott Elowitz, and last year’s winner, Lou Coutzer.
 To learn more about the judges click here.

 - Judging will be blind; the judges will not see the photographers’ names when considering the images.